 The Big Jungle Run is a family-friendly event at Burnaby Lake in Burnaby.
 It’s a fun running event with costumes, prizes and beautiful scenery to enjoy.

-(TIP: If you use the promo code VBP10 you’ll save yourself 10% on your run entrance fee!)
+(TIP: Use the promo code VBP10 and you’ll save yourself 10% on your run entrance fee!)

 This article contains the following information about the Big Jungle Run: